Okta SSO via OIDC

 You have now completed SSO setup for Okta.

 How Okta syncing works

-There are two ways that you can set up automatic syncing of teams.
+There are two ways to set up automatic syncing of teams:

-First you can create a Codefresh pipeline that runs the CLI command
+- Pipeline running a CLI command: Create a Codefresh pipeline the runs the CLI command

 codefresh synchronize teams my-okta-client-name -t oktaas explained in the pipeline sync page.